Nearsoft/jobs/node.md

 * Experience with CI systems such as TeamCity, Jenkins, or Travis CI
 * You are involved in an OSS initiative and have authored an npm package
 * Experience in an agile environment

+If this opening has caught your eye feel free to contact us at jobs@nearsoft.com.